mmistakes/made-mistakes-jekyll/_posts/2012-12-31-leahchu-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @leahchu"
+title: "Frosty blue snowflake bokeh"
 description: "PaperFaces portrait of @leahchu drawn with Paper by 53 on an iPad."
 image: paperfaces-leahchu-twitter-lg
 thumb: paperfaces-leahchu-twitter-150.jpg